sonofagl1tch/OSHardening/README.md

 This repo contains all of my OS hardening scripts

 ## SANS FOR518
-#### OSX bashrc additional logging configuration changes
 This directory contains a snippet of my larger OS hardening scripts for the SANS FOR518 class.
+These changes are specific to OSX bashrc additional logging configuration.

 ## Centos 6
 #### Additional Security Configurations